Cabrera and Soto power Nationals to 16-4 rout of Matz, Mets - WHIZ News

 DO IT YOURSELF DAVE

-The Nationals are on their first road trip of the season — they were the “visiting” team at Nationals Park for games against Toronto from July 29-30 — and manager Dave Martinez, who had a heart procedure last season and admitted he was scared after the coronavirus outbreak among the Miami Marlins in late July, came prepared for the train ride to New York City.
+Martinez, who had a heart procedure last season and admitted he was scared after the coronavirus outbreak among the Miami Marlins in late July, was prepared for the Nationals’ first road trip and the train ride to New York City.

 TRAINER’S ROOM